Kitty90/educenter-hugo/exampleSite/content/english/course/classes.md

 ### About Private Classes:
-If you are looking for maximum flexibility and personalized instruction tailored to your specfic needs, then private lessons are the best option for you.
-Private classes are tailor made; designed with your interests and calendar in mind.
+If you are looking for maximum flexibility and personalised instruction tailored to your specfic needs, then private lessons are the best option for you.
+Private classes are tailor made; your language learning journey is designed and planned with your interests and calendar in mind.

 ### Teaching Method and Materials:
-Private classes are highly individualized, since different learners have different needs and interests.
-During your first class we will discuss and determine your learning goals, style and needs.
+Private classes are highly individualised, since different learners have different needs and interests.
+During your first lesson we will discuss and determine your learning goals, style and needs.
 Perhaps you enjoy a structured and grammar rule-based approach?
 Or would you prefer a communication-oriented teaching style?
 After the introductory lesson, we will develop a bespoke learning plan to help you achieve your goals.

 </p>